xingwei528/g3/README.md

-A simple and powerful ReactJS web application generator
+A ReactJS static site generator
 =================